%SQLSTRING(expression[,maxlen]) %SQLSTRING expression

 %SQLSTRING converts expression to format that is sorted as a (case-sensitive) string. %SQLSTRING strips trailing whitespace (spaces, tabs, and so on) from the string, then adds one leading blank space to the beginning of the string.
 This appended blank space forces NULL and numeric values to be collated as strings.
 Leading and trailing zeros are removed from numbers.

 The optional maxlen argument truncates the expression string to the specified number of characters when indexing or collating.
 For example, if you insert a string with maxlen truncation, the full string is inserted and can be retrieved by a SELECT statement; the index global for this string is truncated to the specified length.
 This means that ORDER BY and comparison operations only evaluate the truncated index string.
-Such truncation is especially useful for indexing on strings that exceed the 255-character limit for InterSystems IRIS subscripts.
-When converting from non-InterSystems IRIS systems, some users encountered problems when they indexed on a VARCHAR(255) field and then tried to insert data into the table.
+Such truncation is especially useful for indexing on strings that exceed the maximum character length for InterSystems IRIS subscripts.
 With the maxlen argument, if you need to index on a long field, you can use the truncation length parameter.

 %SQLSTRING performs maxlen truncation after converting expression; if maxlen exceeds the length of the converted expression no padding is added.
 The maximum string length is 3,641,144 characters; no maximum is enforced for maxlen.